utiasDSL/util-uwb-dataset/index.md

     <img src="files/images/los-boxplot.png" alt="" width="400">
   </div>
   <div>
     <p>In LOS conditions, we collected data from two tests: <em>(i)</em> the LOS distance test and <em>(ii)</em> the LOS angle test.
 The positions of the tag and anchor 2 are fixed throughout the LOS data collection process.
-In LOS distance test, we change the distance <em>d1</em> from 0.5 meter to 6.5 meters in intervals of 0.5 meters.
+In LOS distance test, we change the distance <em>d1</em> from 0.5 meters to 6.5 meters in intervals of 0.5 meters.
 In LOS angle dataset, we change the angle from 180 degrees to 15 degrees in intervals of 15 degrees.
 We visualize the LOS measurement error at each testing through boxplots shown on the right.
 We indicated the distance test and angle tests as dT# and aT#, where # is the test number.</p>
     <p>&nbsp;</p>
     <p>&nbsp;</p>
   </div>